-The Battery Temperature Sensor (shown in Figure 2-7) provides the inverter with precise battery temperature information to automatically adjust the charge voltage set-points (Absorb, Float or Constant Voltage).
+The Battery Temperature Sensor (shown in Figure 2-7) provides the inverter with precise battery temperature information to automatically adjust the ABSORB and FLOAT charge voltage set-points.
 This allows the batteries to be correctly charged under extreme temperature changes.